I am a Professor at the Munk

 directed undergraduate, graduate, and professional programs.
 I

-currently serve on Governing Council at the University of
+currently am a faculty representative on Governing Council at

-Toronto, and among other roles have served as Vice-Chair of
+the University of Toronto, and among other roles have been

 Beyond the University of